aisingapore/sealion/README.md

 ## Performance and Benchmarks

-SEA-LION achieves better or competitive performances on tasks in regional languages, while retaining the general performance of Llama 3.
+SEA-LION achieves better or competitive performances on tasks in regional languages while retaining the general performance of Llama 3.

 Our [leaderboard is here](https://leaderboard.sea-lion.ai).

-We use a holistic approach to evaluation, including not just traditional Natural Language Processing (NLP) benchmarking tasks (such as sentiment analysis and question answering), but also linguistic and cultural diagnostic tests which are meticulously handcrafted.
-These are tailored to Southeast Asia.
+We use a holistic approach to evaluation, including not just traditional Natural Language Processing (NLP) benchmarking tasks (such as sentiment analysis and question answering) but also meticulously handcrafted linguistic and cultural diagnostic tests tailored to Southeast Asia.

 The benchmark was introduced here [BHASA: A Holistic Southeast Asian Linguistic and Cultural Evaluation Suite for Large Language Models](https://arxiv.org/abs/2309.06085v2) and [GitHub](https://github.com/aisingapore/bhasa).